proof88/PGE/PGE/PRRE/docpages/internal/menu-01-Usage.md

 \section loading Loading Resources

 Resources such as textures, 3D models, etc. can be created or loaded by Managers.
-Any class descending from PRREManager class is a manager.
+Any class derived from PRREManager is a manager.

 Following resource-specific Managers are available:
  - PRREImageManager : parsing image files and creating PRREImage objects of them;